 By the time Hastings exited Pure Software after a merger, he went on to co-found Netflix by taking advantage of the latest technology at the time; DVDs and a unique algorithm for predicting what users would want to watch.

-This eventually turned into an in-home streaming entertainment business, which created their own exclusive content.
+This eventually turned into an in-home streaming entertainment business, which created its own exclusive content.
 Blockbuster at one point had the option to buy Netflix for only $50 million.
 Instead, Hasting’s Netflix eventually took credit for the demise of the movie rental giant.

 “Most entrepreneurial ideas will sound crazy, stupid and uneconomic, and then they’ll turn out to be right.”Reed Hastings